lei0418s/Effective-CPP/README.md

     int scores[NumTurns]; // fine
 };
 ```
-in-class initialization is allowed
-only for integral types and only for constants.
+&emsp;&emsp;in-class initialization is allowed only for integral types and only for constants.
 ```cpp
 class CostEstimate {
 private: